pigovsky/face-detector-client-server/README.md

 where /path/to/test.png is path to a photo file to detect a face on, host:port is an optional TCP/IP host and port pair pointing to a server instance to send the photo to and to detect a face on.

+The client also saves a copy of the input photo with the found face highlighted to the result.jpg file in the current working directory.